Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Experiments

 All in all, we clearly outperform all previous methods on all PCK-levels (\cref{tab:Spair_all_cats} and \cref{tab:per-image-pck}), including methods that use the same weak supervision as we do~\cite{mariotti2024improving} and methods that include dataset-specific information about the definition of the keypoint labels~\citep{zhang2024telling, fundel2024distillation}.
 Surprisingly, training an adapter only on top of DINOv2 features with the same pseudo-labels results in competitive semantic correspondence performance compared to the adapter on top of SD+DINOv2 features, even outperforming this strategy for the animal AP-10K dataset.
 This demonstrates that DINOv2 features achieve competitive semantic correspondence performance if refined effectively.

 \paragraph{Evaluation on AP-10k.} Additionally, we also evaluate on the AP-10k dataset and report the results in \cref{tab:per-image-pck}.
 We find that, despite not being trained on this dataset and only having a few animal categories in the SPair-71k training dataset, we outperform the current SOTA, the geometry-aware approach by \citet{zhang2024telling}, showcasing the generalization capabilities of our method.
 We additionally compare to a fully-supervised model~\citep{zhang2024telling} trained on SPair-71k.
 We observe a severe performance drop of this model ($- 17.4\%$ PCK@0.1 for I.S.) compared to fully-supervised training on AP-10k~\citep[Tab.3]{zhang2024telling}.
 On the other hand, our approach does not suffer such a performance drop and, thus, achieves comparable results to a model trained with manual annotations.
-We hypothesize that this is due to the denser and more diverse pseudo-labels compared to the fixed set of manual annotated keypoints that are being overfitted in supervised training.
+We hypothesize that this is due to the denser and more diverse pseudo-labels compared to the fixed set of manually annotated keypoints that are being overfitted in supervised training.

-\paragraph{Scaling to a larger dataset.} Our weakly-supervised training strategy allows us to scale the training to larger object-centric datasets that do not include keypoint annotations.
-While pre-training improves the model performance (\cref{tab:per-image-pck} and \cref{tab:per-image-pck-imagenet3d}) on SPair-71k and AP-10k, we surprisingly even outperform the previous SOTA on SPair-71k when not trained on the SPair-71k dataset, showcasing strong generalization capabilities.
+\paragraph{Scaling to a larger dataset.} Our weakly-supervised training strategy allows scaling the training to larger object-centric datasets that do not include keypoint annotations.
+While pre-training improves the model performance on SPair-71k and AP-10k (\cref{tab:per-image-pck} and \cref{tab:per-image-pck-imagenet3d}), we surprisingly even outperform the previous SOTA on SPair-71k despite not having trained on the SPair-71k dataset, showcasing strong generalization capabilities.
 This is in contrast to the na\"ive weighted application of the ImageNet-3D spherical mapper, where the results significantly deteriorate, potentially explained by the fact that this model does not generalize well to the unseen categories in SPair-71k.
-We also study the impact of automatically acquired 3D pose labels in the supplementary \cref{sec:no_pose_label}.
+We also study the impact of automatically acquired 3D pose labels in the supplementary.